BingyaoHuang/bingyaohuang.github.io/index.md

 ___
 ## News
+* 2023-03: [CompenHR](/pub/CompenHR), a work on high resolution projector compensation accepted by IEEE VR 2023.
 * 2022-01: [SPAA](/pub/SPAA), a system to fool image classifiers using stealthy projector light accepted by IEEE VR 2022.
 * 2021-09: Joined Southwest University, China.
 * 2021-05: Got my Ph.D. from Stony Brook University.
 Sincere thanks to my family, advisor, committee, collaborators and friends, this Ph.D. journey would not be so joyous without their support.